Audio-Project-Workgroup/granular_synth/README.md

 ## Issues

-* vst3 installation must be done manually on windows
+* vst3 installation must be done manually on windows and some versions of macos
 * must put onnxruntime dlls everywhere on windows.
 We don't want to make users do that, so we should put a dll with a custom name (to not conflict with the default) in System32.
-* (FIXED) double-free bug when closing vst plugin
-* (NOTE: probably fixed) loading the dynamic library plugin requires modifying shell environment variables on mac and linux (and requires a local path on windows)
+* should automatically detect if we need to build a miniaudio library, and not need to comment and uncomment crap